What to know about the flash floods in Texas that killed over 100 people

 Death toll is expected to rise and the number of missing is uncertain

-In Kerr County, home to youth camps in the Texas Hill Country, searchers have found the bodies of 75 people, including 27 children, Sheriff Larry Leitha said Monday morning.
-Fatalities in nearby counties brought the total number of deaths to more than 100 as of Monday afternoon.
+In Kerr County, home to youth camps in the Texas Hill Country, searchers have found the bodies of 84 people, including 28 children, Sheriff Larry Leitha said Monday afternoon.
+Fatalities in nearby counties brought the total number of deaths as of Monday afternoon to at least 104.

 Ten girls and a counselor were still unaccounted for at Camp Mystic, a Christian summer camp along the river.